wp-plugins/miwoshop/readme.txt

 Full Feature List:
 [http://miwisoft.com/wordpress-plugins/miwoshop/full-feature-list](http://miwisoft.com/wordpress-plugins/miwoshop/full-feature-list)

-= 25+ Payment Gateways =
+= Tons of Payment Gateways =

-The Pro version of MiwoShop includes 25+ payment gateways such as PayPal Pro, Payflow, Amazon, 2Checkout, Authorize.Net, Payza and a lot more you can find in [this page](http://miwisoft.com/wordpress-plugins/miwoshop/payment-gateways).
-The Lite version includes only Free Checkout and PayPal Standart gateways.
+The most powerful part of MiwoShop is the huge number of payment gateways available, 500+ already.
+The Lite version includes Free Checkout, Cach On Delivery and PayPal Standart gateways.
+The Pro version includes 25+ payment gateways such as PayPal Pro, Payflow, Amazon, 2Checkout, Authorize.Net, Payza and a lot more you can find in [this page](http://miwisoft.com/wordpress-plugins/miwoshop/payment-gateways).

+= Lots of Shipping Methods =

+200+ shipping methods are available for MiwoShop.
+The Lite version includes Free Shipping and Flat Rate methods.
+The Pro version includes 10+ shipping methods such as UPS, USPS, Fedex, Auspost, Royal Mail, Weight Based and a lot more you can find in [this page](http://miwisoft.com/wordpress-plugins/miwoshop/shipping-methods).

 = Translated in 35+ languages =